umami-hep/umami/docs/preprocessing.md

 # Dictfile for the scaling and shifting (json)
 dict_file: *dict_file

+# compression for final output files (null/gzip)
+compression: null

+# save final output files with specified precision
+precision: float16

+# Options for the conversion to tfrecords
+convert_to_tfrecord:
+  chunk_size: 5000

 ```
 In the last part, the path to the variable dict `var_file` and the scale dict `dict_file` is defined.
 Those values are set in the `parameters` file.
 For example, the training variables for DL1r are defined in [DL1r_Variables.yaml](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/configs/DL1r_Variables.yaml).

 Also the `outfile_name` is defined (which is also included in `parameters`).
 The `plot_name` here defines the names of the control plots which are produced in the preprocessing.

+If you want to save the samples as TFRecord files you can specify under `convert_to_tfrecord` the `chunk_size`, i.e. the number of samples to be loaded and saved per file.

+??? info "TF records"

+    TF records are the Tensorflow's own file format to store datasets.
+Especially when working with large datasets this format can be useful.
+In TF records the data is saved as a sequence of binary strings.
+This has the advatage that reading the data is significatly faster than from a .h5 file.
+In addition the data can be saved in multiple files instead of one big file containing all data.
+This way the reading procedure can be parallised which speeds up the whole training.
+    Besides of this, since TF records are the Tensorflow's own file format, it is optimised for the usage with Tensorflow.
+For example, the dataset is not stored completely in memory but automatically loaded in batches as soon as needed.

 ### Running the sample preparation